NikTRSK/Hardware_Password_Cracker/PresentationNotes.md

 > Talk about resources for the processing elements

 Explain why we didn't include the waveform
 > Do some excessive handwaving

+Make sure all group members know wtf is going on
+> Define PE inputs and outputs